Operation Olive: The Allied Attempt to Break Through the Gothic Line

 Focus moves to Bologna

-In November, General Alexander extended Allied operations in Italy until December 15, 1944.
-This began with the 4th and 46th Divisions attacking Forli, a German communications center on Route 67, aided by diversionary efforts by the 56th Division.
-At the same time, the Polish 5th Kresowa Division made moves toward Montemaggiore.
+In November, Alexander extended Allied operations in Italy until December 15, 1944.
+This began with the 4th and 46th Divisions attacking Forli, a German communications center along Route 67, aided by diversionary efforts by the 56th Division.
+At the same time, the Polish 5th Kresowa Infantry Division made moves toward Montemaggiore.

-The Poles outflanked the Germans in Forli, and just six miles northeast, the 12th Lancers captured Coccolia, the last German stronghold along the Bidente-Ronco.
-This was followed by the V Corps capturing Faenza and a brief back-and-forth for Montefortino.
+The Poles outflanked the Germans in Forli, while, just six miles northeast, the 12th Lancers captured Coccolia, the last German stronghold along the Bidente-Ronco.
+This was subsequently followed by the V Corps’ capture of Faenza and a brief back-and-forth for Montefortino.

 The Fifth Army’s focus was to dislodge the Germans from their artillery positions.
-These were key to the Nazis preventing the Allied crossing into the Po Valley and toward Bologna.
-Using Brazilian forces and the U.S. 92nd Division, they attacked these points one by one, but they failed to obtain positive results.
+These were key to the Germans preventing the Allies crossing into the Po Valley, toward Bologna.
+Using Brazilian forces and the US 92nd Infantry Division, they attacked these points one by one, but failed to obtain positive results.

 Winter weather puts the offensive on pause